Piers Morgan leaves UK morning show over Meghan Markle furor: What happened?

 The fuss over Oprah Winfrey's headline-making interview with the Duke and Duchess of Sussex, aka Meghan Markle and Prince Harry, didn't end when the credits rolled on Sunday night's CBS special.
-Queen Elizabeth II issued a statement about the interview, and Jen Psaki, press secretary for President Joe Biden, even addressed it in a general way.
-Now British television personality Piers Morgan left the show Good Morning Britain after saying he didn't believe what Markle said about considering suicide and receiving no help from the palace.
+Queen Elizabeth II issued a statement about the interview on Tuesday, and Jen Psaki, press secretary for President Joe Biden, even addressed it.
+Now British television personality Piers Morgan has left the show Good Morning Britain after saying he didn't believe what Markle said about considering suicide and getting no help from the palace.

 Who is Piers Morgan?